jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 AdminLTE v4 replaces the old dark mode class by the [Bootstrap 5.3 color modes](https://getbootstrap.com/docs/5.3/customize/color-modes/): the `data-bs-theme` attribute is set on the `<html>` element and every component follows it automatically.

 The following configuration options are available:

+- __`color_mode.enabled`__

+  Enables/Disables the AdminLTE color mode plugin.
+When disabled, the `data-lte-color-mode="off"` attribute is set on the `<html>` element, the plugin restores nothing from the browser storage, and the configured mode is applied as is.
+Use it when your application takes over the theming completely.
+Note the `'auto'` mode can only be resolved by that plugin, so it falls back to `'light'` here.

 - __`color_mode.default`__